BuranCodes/Fun-Little-Projects/README.md

 - RGB to hexadecimal conversion as part of Discord server coding challenge

 #### Python:
-- Red Flood, a prototype console game made in 2021
 - RSA encoder / decoder

 ### How to run: